vicramon/vim-tutorial/chapters/custom-modifications.md

 `:unmap x`

-When mapping commands you should almost always prefix the mapping with 'nore', which stands for non-recursive.
+When mapping commands you should almost always prefix the mapping with `nore`, which stands for non-recursive.
 This means that the mapping will look to the true vim commands for the sequence instead of looking at any other vim mappings.
 This prevents any unwanted recursion or unexpected consequences from mapping commands.
-A typical mapping should look like this:
+A typical mapping will look like this:

 `:noremap <keystroke to map> <keystroke to use>`

 If you try `:noremap x p`, you'll see that `x` will will do a put.
-However, if you enter insert mode then type `x` you will see `x`, not `p`.
-That's because mappings default to normal mode only.
-If you want to make a mapping specifically for insert mode, you would have to do this:
+However, if you enter Insert Mode then type `x` you will see `x`, not `p`.
+That's because mappings default to Normal Mode only.
+If you want to make a mapping specifically for Insert Mode, you would have to do this:

 `:inoremap <keystroke to map> <keystroke to use>`